 8. Medium Length Curls

 Curls can be seriously useful for balancing a prominent widow’s peak.
 All you need to do is grow your hair out to a medium length and let it sit naturally, without brushing or combing.
 The texture and coverage provided by the curls will work to disguise your peak while also creating a stylish look.

 A pompadour is a perfect on-trend hairstyle for any gent with a widow’s peak.
 The ‘V’-shaped hairline works to enhance the appearance of the pompadour, bringing it forward to the forehead.
 A side part can also help to give the look definition and add even more style.

 Think that grey hair and a widow’s peak will instantly make you appear old?
 Think again.
 The combination of silver strands and a ‘V’-shaped hairline can create a seriously suave look.
 All you need is soft waves to add texture, and you’ll be looking like a silver fox in no time at all.

 Cutting your hair short and styling it forward is a fool-proof way to disguise a widow’s peak.
 Although the cut isn’t the most exciting of hairstyles, it is sleek, sharp, and smart.
 Consider it if you work in a conservative office or prefer a minimalistic look.

 Long locks and a widow’s peak can make an incredibly cool look.
 To rock the style, just remember to wear your hair to one side.
 Doing so will disguise half of your widow’s peak while allowing the other half to open your face and reveal your features.

-While it may take a little time to grow a widow’s peak hairline to an appropriate length for bangs, the results are often worth it.
-Curly bangs are a particularly great style to try, as their naturally uneven shape will blend and disguise the high points along your hairline.
+While it may take a little time to grow a widow’s peak hairline to an appropriate length for a fringe, the results are often worth it.
+Fringes are a particularly great hairstyle to try, as their naturally uneven shape will blend and disguise the high points along your hairline.